-How To Rank With Rich Snippets in 2018
+How To Rank With Rich Snippets

 Rich snippets, or as many SEO call them, Google Snippets, have been around since 2009.
 And after nine years of continuous tweaking, tests and breakthroughs, we can finally say it has become an element every online marketer needs to optimize for.
 But what are they exactly?